 - Support the academic goals of your student.

 - Provide your student a time and place to study.

 - Be insistent and supportive that your student completes homework assignments.

 The California Department of Education (CDE) has many resources for how you can become more involved in your child’s education.
-Visit CDE Parent/Family
+Visit CDE Parent/Family for more information.